How To Grow and Care for the Adorable Pickle Plant

 The easiest way to propagate a pickle plant is from cuttings.
 And, luckily, the process is fairly simple.

 Using a clean, sharp pair of pruners or scissors, I carefully snip several cuttings, about 2.5” – 3” long.
 Next, remove the bottom leaves from each cutting.
 Once this is done, wait a day or two to allow the cuttings to callous over a bit.
-Then, replant them into a well-draining soil.
+Then, replant them in well-draining soil.

 See, easy peasy!
 Cuttings can be taken in spring, summer, or fall.